-Response: No new structures are proposed.
+Finding: Complies as Proposed.
+No new structures are proposed.
 The proposed building design does not alter the massing, predominant characters, or architectural vocabulary of the structure and all of the building materials proposed are allowed within the Oregon City Municipal Code and commonly found throughout the City.
 The proposed alterations will add additional windows to increase transparency to resemble the transparency on the existing school structure.